Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 What is Urinary Blockage in Cats?

-A urinary blockage occurs when the urethra, the tube that drains urine from the bladder, becomes obstructed by foreign material.
-This material plugs the tube-like urethra and prevents urine from leaving the cat's body.
+A urinary blockage occurs when the urethra, the tube that drains urine from the bladder, becomes obstructed by a foreign material.
+This material plugs the tube and prevents urine from leaving the cat's body.
 The buildup of urine can cause the cat's bladder to overfill, which will consequently cause the kidneys to swell and rupture.

-Urinary blockages are a life-threatening condition; a cat that cannot urinate properly could die.
+Urinary blockages are a life-threatening condition; a cat that cannot urinate properly will die.
 The size of the blockage, and the amount of urine your cat is excreting, will determine the timeline and prognosis of the condition.
-If you suspect your cat is suffering from a urinary blockage, take it to the veterinarian immediately.
+So PLEASE!
+Take your beloved pet to the vet right now if you suspect they are suffering from a urinary blockage.

 What Causes Urinary Obstruction in Cats?